-While regular, diligent attention to proper oral hygiene is, perhaps, the most important defense against chronic halitosis, it should be noted that most over the counter toothpastes, mouthwashes and breath mints only provide temporary relief to the condition.
-It is important to treat the source of the chronic halitosis with the right products.
+Although regular, diligent oral hygiene care is likely the most important defense against chronic halitosis, most over-the-counter toothpastes, mouthwashes, and breath mints only provide temporary relief for this condition.
+It is important to treat the source of chronic halitosis with the right products.